open/close all folders

 Height: 5 feet 5 inches

-- Butt Monkey: Especially in the early chapters, thanks to Sakuragi.
+- Butt-Monkey: Especially in the early chapters, he's subjected to Sakuragi's abuse.

 - Extreme Doormat: Subverted.
 He's often pushed around but stands up for his team when it counts, and the other players know it and respect him for this.